haoxins/haoxins.github.io/archived/2021-programming-rust-2nd-2.md

 ## Asynchronous Programming

 * Rust's use of *polling*, however, is **unusual**.
-  In `JavaScript` and `C#`, an asynchronous function begins running as soon as it is called, and there is a global event loop built into the system library that resumes suspended async function calls when the values they were awaiting become available.
+  In `JavaScript`, an asynchronous function begins running as soon as it is called, and there is a global event loop built into the system library that resumes suspended async function calls when the values they were awaiting become available.
 * In Rust, however, an `async` call does **nothing** until you pass it to a function like `block_on`, `spawn`, or `spawn_local` that will poll it and